fuhengwu2021/distributedai/1-introduction-to-modern-distributed-ai.md

 ## 7. Quick Start: Your First Distributed Workloads

-Now that you understand the basics, let's run some actual distributed training code.
+Let's run some actual distributed training code.
 All examples in this section correspond to files in `code/chapter1/`.

 **Note:** All commands in this section should be run from the book root directory (where the `code/` folder is located).

 ### Prerequisites Check

-First, verify your environment using `code/chapter1/ch01_check_cuda.py`:
+Verify your environment using `code/chapter1/ch01_check_cuda.py`:

 ```python
 import torch